Angelica Sanchez

 American Popular Song I (1900-1929)

-This performance-based course surveys the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the jazz repertoire.
+This performance-based course surveys the major American popular song composers of the Tin Pan Alley era, whose work forms the core of the Jazz repertoire.
 Composers studied include Gershwin, Berlin, Porter, Ellington, Warren, and Rodgers.
 Students and the instructor perform the music studied in a workshop setting.
-Repertory subjects have also included John Coltrane, Thelonious Monk, and bebop masters.
-Prerequisite: Jazz Harmony II or permission of the instructor.
+Prerequisite: Jazz Fundamentals II or permission of the instructor.
 This fulfills a music history requirement for music majors.
-Class size: 15 -
+Cross-listed: Africana Studies.
+Class size: 10 -

 American Popular Song ll (1930-1950)